ShebaDarko/Optimized-stock-portfolio/README.md

 ### 📊 Data

 Daily stock price data for a variety of stocks is provided to facilitate analysis and model training.
-You can download the dataset [here](https://drive.google.com/file/d/1vdougP5eBLb7geavZIt7QyXhLVq4ai4M/view?usp=sharing).

 ## 🛠️ Project Components